locnnil/workshop/docs/tutorial/index.rst

 Wait on error
 ~~~~~~~~~~~~~

-To pause the refresh operation on error
+If a refresh fails, any changes are reverted by default;
-instead of cancelling it outright,
+to pause instead,
 add the :option:`!--wait-on-error` option:

 .. code:: console

-   $ workshop refresh --wait-on-error nimble
+   $ workshop refresh --wait-on-error golang

        ERROR command failed with an error code (1): The edge version is not stable

        cannot refresh; fix the errors reported by "workshop info",
-       then run "workshop refresh --continue nimble".
+       then run "workshop refresh --continue golang".
-       To abort and revert, run "workshop refresh --abort nimble".
+       To abort and revert, run "workshop refresh --abort golang".

 All progress is saved, up to the specific *task* that caused the error.
 Then, you can explore the paused workshop